Andrew T. LaZella, Ph.D., Jill A. Warker, Ph.D. Co-Directors

 An independent project of academic or professional nature culminating in an oral defense before a board of three faculty members.

-HONR 487H - Honors Capstone Seminarplus or minus
+HONR 487H - Honors Senior Seminarplus or minus

 Student-led discussions of the content, rationale, and methodology of Senior Honors Projects.